hamada-g/blue-lab/docs/network-inventory.md

 - IP addresses and final host details will be added once the lab host is selected.

 ## Questions / Unknowns
-- What machine will host the lab?
-- What operating system is on the host machine?
 - What virtualization platform will be used?
 - Will the lab remain fully virtual for Phase 1?
+- How much RAM and storage can be dedicated to the lab?

 ## Lab Host Specifications